The Beautiful Wabash River

 After passing by Lafayette the river becomes more remote as the distance between towns increases.
 The beauty of that is that the river looks pretty much like it did to explorers over 200 years ago.
 From this area to Terre Haute, Indiana (a distance of 100 miles) there are huge numbers of eagles present.
 They have made a tremendous come back in the last 10 years.
 Terre Haute is the largest city on the Wabash River and historically it was a major steamboat port.
 In fact, it is still listed as the "Port of Terre Haute" in the Army Corp of Engineers archives.

 The river becomes the border of Indiana and Illinois for the most part.
 The original line was drawn in the middle of the river, but the river has changed course in many places.
 Since state lines do not change course with the river, that means that quite often, the entire river is within one state or the other.
 There are still several railroad bridges crossing the Wabash that were built to open up for river travel.
 These swing bridges were built with a span on a pivoting wheel, to allow them to open for the tall steamboats.

 Once past historic Vincennes, Indiana the river is huge and has no shortage of large islands and sandy beaches.
 When traveling the lower Wabash, one must be self-sufficient.
 There are no marinas on the entire river.
 There are few places where help can be found quickly.
 If traveling in a power boat, fuel must be carefully planned.
 One advantage is that there is no commercial traffic, so a disabled boat can float to the next town without worrying about getting run over by a towboat.

 Near the end of the Wabash River a new island was formed in June of 2008.
 A cut-off across Mackey Bend was made by the flooding river creating the new 1,700 acre island (now the largest island on the Wabash River.
-Efforts are underway to have this island made into a nature preserve.
+Efforts have been successful to have this island made into a nature preserve.